Election 2: Plot

 Lok, who was elected chairman of the Hong Kong triad Wo Lin Shing for two years during the first film, contemplates breaking tradition by seeking re-election for an unprecedented second term.
 Lok meets his triad godsons, Big-Head, Jet, Jimmy, Kun, and Mr. So.
 Kun, who has been released from jail after the events of the first film, declares his candidacy for triad chairman.
 Kun asks for Lok's support, but Lok declines.
-Lok privately offers support to Jet for chairmanship if Jet will kill for him, despite Jet being disfavored by triad elders for recklessness.
+Lok privately offers support to Jet for chairmanship if Jet will kill for him, despite Jet being disfavored by triad elders.

-The triad elders view Jimmy as a good potential chairman as he has become a successful businessman, but Jimmy refuses to run because he is trying to change his business activity in Mainland China from illegitimate to legitimate, and as such he is leery of letting triad activities affect his business.
-Jimmy promotes triad member Lik to work more closely with him.
+The triad elders view Jimmy as a good potential chairman as he has become a successful businessman, but Jimmy refuses to run because he is trying to change his business activity in Mainland China from illegitimate to legitimate and he is wary of letting triad activities affect his business.
+Jimmy promotes his boxing partner and junior triad member Lik to work more closely with him.
 During a trip to Mainland China to bribe a local official, Jimmy and Lik are arrested by the Mainland Chinese police.
-High-ranking policeman Xi personally releases Jimmy, while indicating that Jimmy cannot do business in Mainland China unless he becomes Wo Lin Shing's next chairman, works with the Mainland police, and acts patriotically.
+Guangdong Public Security head Xi personally releases Jimmy, while indicating that Jimmy cannot do business in Mainland China unless he becomes Wo Lin Shing's next chairman, works with the Mainland police, and acts patriotically.

 After Jimmy enters the election as a strong candidate, Lok urges Kun during a fishing trip to withdraw from the election, asking for Kun's support for Lok's second term, and promising to support Kun in the next election.
 Kun counter-offers of becoming co-chairmen with Lok.
 With neither backing down, physical conflict nearly arises, but witnesses arrive at the scene, and the two agree to take down Jimmy first.
-Jimmy hires hitman Bo, and then has Lik murdered after triad elders inform Jimmy that Lik is a police informant.
+Jimmy hires professional hitman Bo, and then has Lik murdered after triad elders inform Jimmy that Lik is a police informant.

 Kun kidnaps Jimmy's financial backer Mr. Kwok and hides him in a coffin together with Big-Head.
 Lok threatens to kill Mr. Kwok if Jimmy does not withdraw from the race, but Jimmy refuses.
 Lok hides the Dragonhead Baton, the symbol of the chairman's authority, in Mainland China.
-When triad elder Uncle Teng tells Lok not to run for a second term and predicts Jimmy's ascension, Lok personally murders Uncle Teng and sends Jet to assassinate Jimmy.
+When triad elder Uncle Teng tells Lok not to run for a second term and predicts Jimmy's ascension, Lok murders Uncle Teng and sends Jet to assassinate Jimmy.
 Jet takes Jimmy and Jimmy's wife hostage.
 Jimmy indicates that Lok is deceitfully using Jet, while Jimmy's wife hits Jet and escapes.
-Jet releases Jimmy unharmed, who refuses to let Bo kill Jet.
+Jet releases Jimmy unharmed, and Jimmy refuses to let Bo kill Jet.